bpmn-io/bpmn.io/src/blog/2015/001-mobile-interaction-upgrade.md

 ## Wrapping up

 Please give us feedback on the interaction improvements shipped with this release.
-Make sure to follow us [@bpmn_io](https://twitter.com/bpmn_io) to stay up-to-date, too.
+Make sure to [follow us on Mastodon](https://fosstodon.org/@bpmn_io) to stay up-to-date, too.

 Fetch the latest version of bpmn-js via [npm](http://npmjs.org/bpmn-js) or [bower](https://github.com/bpmn-io/bower-bpmn-js) and embed it into your applications.